 Building a proper crypto tax report can be a painstaking, time consuming process.
 Do not assume the IRS will put in the work to calculate the correct amount owed for you!

 We’ve helped hundreds of clients create crypto tax reports for past years, even if they don’t have complete records or have lost access to old wallets.
 We know the law inside and out, so we can create crypto tax reports that hold up to the most stringent IRS examination.

 After the audit: Paying your crypto tax bill

 Many of our crypto clients haven’t reported because they’re afraid they won’t be able to pay the taxes they owe on crypto gains.

-The collections process is completely separate and usually begins months after an audit.
 You can create a payment plan with the IRS.
-And if you truly can’t pay your bill, you may want to consider an Offer in Compromise.
 There’s virtually always a payment plan or resolution option that works for our clients and satisfies the IRS.

 You can even appeal your crypto audit results!
 Our tax attorneys are licensed in US Tax Court, so we can appeal your audit decision to the highest levels.